Spirited, curious, active, and sweet – these are only a few adjectives to describe the Havanese breed – the national dog breed of Cuba.

 Grooming needs

-Havanese dogs usually have long fur.
+Havanese dogs usually have long fur and a double coat.
 That’s why they often attract ticks and fleas.
 Their coats need daily brushing to remove tangles.

 Don’t bathe your dog too often.
 To maintain the fur’s good condition, it needs natural oils from the pup’s body.
 That’s why you should wash your pup no more than once every month to six weeks.